SketchOff/SketchOff-Web/README.md

 * If you're running in a development environment, it will then also install development dependencies needed for testing and running your application.
 * Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application

-## Running Your Application
+## Running The Application
-After the install process is over, you'll be able to run your application using Grunt, just run grunt default task:
+After the install process is over, you'll be able to run the application using Grunt, just run grunt default task:

 ```
 $ grunt
 ```

-Your application should run on port 3000 with the *development* environment configuration, so in your browser just go to [http://localhost:3000](http://localhost:3000)
+The application should run on port 3000 with the *development* environment configuration, so in your browser just go to [http://localhost:3000](http://localhost:3000)

 That's it!
-Your application should be running.
+The application should be running.
 To proceed with your development, check the other sections in this documentation.
 If you encounter any problems, try the Troubleshooting section.

 * explore `config/env/development.js` for development environment configuration options